jadijadi/lpic1book/content/1032_process_text_streams_using_filters.md

 ```

 ### tr
 The `tr` command _translates_ characters in the stream.
 For example, `tr 'ABC' '123'` will replace A with 1, B with 2, and C with 3 in the provided stream.
 It is a pure filter and does not accept the input file name.
-If needed you can pipe the cat with it (see chapter 103.4).
+If needed, you can pipe the cat with it (see chapter 103.4).

 ```text
 jadi@funlife:~/w/lpic/101$ cat mydata